 for groundnut - peanut chutney recipe?
 It is useful when you do not want to make coconut chutney because may be

 you do not have a coconut.
 Making peanut chutney is a quick process.

 Peanuts are known as groundnut, moongphalli, singdana, shenga, shengdana etc. in Indian languages.
 Peanuts are also good for health.
 Peanuts have a long shelf life.
 Groundnut or Peanut chutney is very tasty.

 chutney with idli, dosa, chapatti, uttapam, paratha, poori, rotti etc.

 You can also use it as a sandwich spread or as a pizza spread as a

+The peanut chutney recipe below is a chutney paste.
 You may also find the Peanut chutney powder - shengdana / groundnut chutney interesting.

 I usually use roasted peanuts for this chutney.
 You will find instructions to roast peanuts on the stove top here.

 raw peanuts - groundnuts

 You may use raw peanuts or roasted peanuts.
 Both taste good but a little different from each other.